roskelld/myblog/_posts/2019-10-15-selecting-pixels.markdown

 Sparkshot as an application is centred around this concept of selecting pixels, so we needed to jump on this feature right at the start and get something functioning that we could build around.

-So we fired up our tools, which in this case is the web browser, Javascript and HTML canvas and wrote a prototype.
+We fired up our tools: [Atom](https://atom.io/) to write the HTML and Javascript, a web browser to test, and started building.

-The prototype achieved our goal of being able to select pixels on a canvas, sure it was far from fun and lacked any strong feedback.
-However, it was something we could start building around, and it allowed us to start to work on other features and push towards the full application loop of being able to select, buy and reveal the hidden art.
+The prototype achieved our goal of being able to select pixels on a HTML canvas, sure it was far from fun and pretty clunky, but it was something we could start building around.
+Once it was up and running we could start to work on other features and push towards building out the full application loop of being able to select, buy and reveal the hidden art.

 ### Early Indications